 Things to know before you get started

 Wear only undergarments ideally, or thin, close fitting clothing.
-For the bust measurement you can wear a bra.
+For the bust measurement wear a bra/bralette/crop or anything that will keep everything together and make it easier to find your bust point.
 Stand straight and tall, with your feet together and your arms by your sides.
 Make sure the tape is firm, not loose and sagging, but also not too tight.
 Relax and exhale before taking bust and waist measurements (this is especially important for under bust measurements).

 If taking your own measurements